In this section you will find information on:

 The amount of PPG payable is based on the cost of interventions to support the pupil as recorded on the previous term’s Personal Education Plan (PEP) up to a maximum of £600 per term per pupil.
 Where the amount of PPG recorded in the previous term’s PEP is less than £600, that figure will be the amount that will be paid.

 When a child comes into care an initial pupil premium payment of up to £600 will be paid to the most appropriate educational setting for the pupil.
 This is to provide a working budget to put in additional support at this time.
 When a child comes into care towards the end of a term, a pupil premium funding allocation will be discussed on a case by case basis.

 For children who change education setting during the term:

-When a child changes school mid-term, the decision on where that term’s payment is allocated is made on a case by case basis.What happens if the child leaves the school soon after the PPG payment has been made?
+When a child changes school during a term, that term's pupil premium grant allocation will be reviewed on a case by case basis.What happens if the child leaves the school soon after the PPG payment has been made?

 What happens if a child leaves care soon after the PPG payment has been received?

 The Virtual School does not operate a policy of recoupment for funding already awarded.
 It is likely that the child, although no longer in care, is still vulnerable and the expectation would be that the funding is used to support them.

 Can a school receive any more than the standard £600 PPG funding per pupil in one term?

 The Designated Teacher should contact the Virtual School and the request will be considered by a member of the Virtual School Leadership Team.

 The pupil premium payment and the termly PEP